KhronosGroup/Vulkan-Samples/samples/performance/constant_data/constant_data_tutorial.md

 ### **Introduction**

 The sample uses a mesh heavy scene which has 1856 meshes (475 KB of mesh data).
 This is to demonstrate a use case where many different calls to pushing constant data will occur during a single frame.
+This is to artificially exaggerate the performance delta.

 The constant data that is being sent is the per-mesh model matrix, the camera view projection matrix, a scale matrix and some extra padding.
 If the GPU doesn't support at least 256 bytes of push constants, it will instead push 128 bytes (it won't include the scale matrix and the extra padding).